From refresher courses to earning additional BPI continuing education credits.

 You must have BPI approval to take this class and the exams!

-If you are interested in a career as a professional air sealing technician or insulation installer, this course is for you.
-This 5-day hands-on course covers the house as a system, insulation types, performance and installation, air sealing basics, dense-pack training, and work scopes.
+If you are interested in a career as a professional air sealing technician or insulation installer, this course is for you or your crew.
+This multi-day hands-on course covers the house as a system, air sealing basics & testing, insulation types & installation, and dense-pack training.
+Courses can vary in length depending on experience.

 We will explore these and other issues and show how uncontrolled airflow can be the common link among many problems in homes.
 Air sealing solutions will also be presented.
 While “homes have to breathe”, we will discuss what that means in a practical sense rather than it being a justification for sloppy installations and poor assemblies.